-To apply for this award, faculty should submit a statement to Lee West (firstname.lastname@example.org), not to exceed two pages in length, which includes the following:
+To apply for this award, faculty should submit a statement to Lee West (firstname.lastname@example.org); samples of successful proposals can be found here: Sample 1 / Sample 2.
+Proposals should not exceed two pages in length, which includes the following:

 1) A description of the proposed curricular innovation, including:

 - An explanation of how it relates to the existing curriculum,

 - The expected level and format of the course or courses incorporating the innovation (e.g., large introductory class, advanced lecture, or small seminar), and